ikerRAD/VAE-TFG/README.md

 # VAE-TFG

-Variational Autoencoder implementation and variations.
+This package implements different approaches of the Variational AutoEncoder (VAE) and Convolutional Variational AutoEncoder (CVAE).